hoonzis/hoonzis.github.io/_posts/2015-10-30-fsharp-options-pricing.md

 ![implementation](https://raw.githubusercontent.com/hoonzis/hoonzis.github.io/master/images/pricing/implementation.png)

 The algorithm has the following steps:

 -  Determine the prices of the stock and the derivative in the end nodes.
 - Go backwards in the tree and compute the price of the derivative (P) as the function of **Pu** and **Pd** (derivative prices from the previous nodes)
 - In the case of pricing American options, the option can be exercised any time (before maturity).
-If so, compare in each node the price of the stock to the price of the underlying share, and determine if pre-mature exercise is worth
+If so, compare in each node the price of the stock to the price of the underlying share, and determine if pre-mature exercise is worth.

 The price of the derivative in the end node is calculated with the **optionValue** function.
 For call option it would be *max(S-X,0)* for a put option *max(X-S,0)*.
 The following algorithm takes the number of steps in the tree as parameter and an option definition.
-Option has a property called **TimeToExpiry** which is in days the value between the purchase date of the option and the maturity.
+Option has a property called **TimeToExpiry** which is the value between the purchase date of the option and the maturity in days.
 This time is then divided by the number of steps to obtain **deltaT** the time interval of a single step.

 ```FSharp
 let deltaT = option.TimeToExpiry/float steps